TCL606/Gomoku/README.md

 # Gomoku

 Gomoku, also called as Five in a Row, is an interesting strategy board game.
-This repository implements the Gomoku game and also provides a good template for development.
+This repository implements the Gomoku game and also provides a good framework for development.

 ![board](img/board.png)